Didomi - Developers documentation

 Does not trigger for CCPA

-Triggered when the user clicks on the Save button of the Preferences pop-in (Vendors view).
+Triggered when the user has clicked on the Save button of the Preferences pop-in (Vendors view).

 Listener parameters